 Given that 35% of all pregnancies in Malawi come from teenage mothers and that over 1 in 10 girls have HIV/AIDS, it will come as no surprise that as part of this cultural practice, the Hyena is forbidden to wear a condom during the initiation.

 When we say blacklives matter than we must demonstrate that in our conduct.
-Traditions that are killing us and are taking us backwards must go.
+Traditions that are killing us and are taking us backwards must be abondoned.

 There are numerous African traditions and customs that are beneficial, positive, customs that are developing, encouraging & inspirational to the people.
 These are timeless traditions, they are appreciated and even adopted by other cultures.
-In the Zulu culture for instance we have a tradition of enchanting elders names to one another in a family (called “Izibongo” or “izithakazelo”) when we show gratitude, appreciation, or encouragement.
-I remember how it made me feel when my grandparents and parents called me by these; it made me proud, confident and I felt that I matter, I count for something, I represent something, someone, a family tree, even a nation.
+In the Zulu culture for instance we have a tradition of enchanting elders names to one another in a family (called “Izibongo” or “izithakazelo”) in other parts of of Africa they call a person who resite these as a greot.. greots chant these to show recognition, gratitude, appreciation, or encouragement.
+I for one remember how it made me feel when my grandparents and parents called me by these; it made me proud, confident and I felt that I matter, I count for something, I represent something, someone, a family tree, even a nation.